US Equity

 Request US Equity data in your algorithm to receive a feed of asset prices in the OnData

-method.
-For more information about the specific dataset we use for backtests, see the US Equities dataset listing.
-To trade US Equities live, you can use our US Equities data feed or one of the brokerage data feeds.
+To trade US Equities live, you can use the QuantConnect data provider or one of the brokerage data providers.

 Create Subscriptions